-So here’s our beginner’s guide to Shakespeare, running through 11 very different plays that cover the range of his style, characters, and technique.
+Here’s our guide to Shakespeare for beginners, running through 11 very different plays that cover the range of his style, characters, and technique.
 There’s something for every actor, from complex soliloquies to fart jokes.
 Also listed are some of the best adaptations for the big and small screen, but remember: watching “10 Things I Hate About You” does not replace reading “The Taming of the Shrew.”
 Make sure you make time for both!

 “The Scottish Play” is a bloody thriller about ambition.
 It’s short but action-packed, and Macbeth himself introduces you to the wonderful complexity of Shakespeare’s characters—both to watch, and to play.
 This murderous soldier is both headstrong and easily manipulated, brave and cowardly, noble and villainous.
 It’s also the perfect introduction to power dynamics and relationships in Shakespeare, with the balance shifting between Macbeth and Lady Macbeth over the course of the story.

 There are plenty of adaptations to watch, including the full-on Michael Fassbender and Marion Cotillard experience and two brilliant versions set in restaurants: the BBC’s starring James McAvoy as an ambitious chef and kooky U.S. version “Scotland, Pa.”.